ljduarte/COVID-19_Br_data/README.md

 Number of cases of COVID-19 in Brazilian cities.
 This repository contains daily case reports.
 All updates are made at 21:00 (GMT).

+"Unknown" corresponds to the sum of cases in cities whose names were not disclosed by the goverment.

 ## File naming:
 Archived files (archived_files folder): MM-DD-YYYY.csv